Submergence (film): Filming

 Principal photography on the film began on 12 April 2016 in Berlin, Germany.
 The film was also shot in the Faroe Islands, Madrid and Toledo, Spain, as well as multiple locations in France (Dieppe, Sainte-Marguerite-sur-Mer, Bois des Moutiers residence at Varengeville-sur-Mer) and Djibouti.

 Release

 In May 2016, Mars Distribution and Antena 3 acquired distribution rights in France and Spain respectively.
 The film had its world premiere at the Toronto International Film Festival on 10 September 2017.
 Shortly after, Samuel Goldwyn Films acquired U.S. distribution rights to the film.
 It was released in the United States on 13 April 2018, in a limited release and through video on demand.

 Response

 Box office

 It received generally unfavorable reviews and was a box office bomb.
-Submergence grossed $0 in North America and a total worldwide of $852,319, plus $106,879 with home video sales, against a production budget of €15 million ($16.6 million).
+It grossed $852,319 internationally, with no release in North America, plus $106,879 from home video sales, against a production budget of €15 million ($16.6 million).